 Selected as the Securities/Capital Markets Lawyer of the Year for the Stamford Metro Area by The Best Lawyers in America (Woodward/White, Inc.), 2023

-Chosen for inclusion in the Chambers USA Legal Directory (Chambers & Partners) as a leading corporate/ M&A attorney in Connecticut, 2006-2022
+Chosen for inclusion in the Chambers USA Legal Directory (Chambers & Partners) of recognized practitioners for Corporate/M&A in Connecticut, 2006-2023

 Selected as the Mergers and Acquisitions Law Lawyer of the Year for the Stamford Metro Area by The Best Lawyers in America (Woodward/White, Inc.), 2011, 2013, 2018